stormpath/stormpath-documentation/source/accnt_mgmt.rst

   .. literalinclude:: code/python/account_management/search_dir_accounts_for_disabled_req.py
     :language: python

-Find All Accounts in a Directory That Were Created on a Particular Day
+Find All Accounts in a Directory That Were Modified on a Particular Day
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Datetime Search is used when you want to search for Accounts that have a certain point or period in time that interests you.
 So you could search for all of the Accounts in a Directory that were modified on Dec 1, 2015.